justinlee0777/popularthoughts/src/data/articles/darkest-dungeon.md

 ---
-title: "Dim qualities in Darkest Dungeon"
+title: 'Dim qualities in Darkest Dungeon'
-slug: "/darkest-dungeon"
+slug: '/darkest-dungeon'
-createdAt: "2023-02-18T03:53:50+0000"
+createdAt: '2023-02-18T03:53:50+0000'
-seoTitle: "Darkest Dungeon"
+seoTitle: 'Darkest Dungeon'
-seoDescription: "We talk about some of the flawed gameplay decisions in Darkest Dungeon."
+seoDescription: 'We talk about some of the flawed gameplay decisions in Darkest Dungeon.'
-tags: ["video-game"]
+tags: ['video-game']
 ---

 You can't spell "Darkest Dungeon" without RNG.